 On the surface, it may be difficult to distinguish one hospital from another.
 Each one has doctors, nurses and operating rooms.
 Every place has an emergency room, and all ERs are the same, right?

-So then what does it mean when you’re told that Children’s Hospitals and Clinics of Minnesota has a Level I pediatric trauma center in Minneapolis?
+So then what does it mean when you’re told that Children’s Minnesota has a Level I pediatric trauma center in Minneapolis?

 Established in June 2013, Children’s Level I Pediatric Trauma Center in Minneapolis received the American College of Surgeons’ verification by meeting the highest standards of expertise and level of preparation to care for critically injured children, which increases Children’s commitment to families throughout the region.
 Children’s – Minneapolis was designated by the Minnesota Department of Health as the first and only pediatric-only hospital in the state with ACS Level I recognition.